Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Adaptive Two-stage Stochastic Programming Formulation, Complexity and Value

-In order to evaluate the performance of the adaptive two-stage approach, we aim deriving bounds for the $V^{MS} - V^{ATS}(t^*)$, and $V^{TS} - V^{ATS}(t^*)$ for a given $t^*$ vector.
-We refer to the bound $V^{TS} - V^{ATS}(t^*)$ as \textit{value of adaptive two-stage} (VATS) in the remainder of this paper.
-We would like to emphasize that the multi-stage approach does not provide a feasible solution for the adaptive two-stage approach since it provides a relaxation to the desired setting with limited flexibility.
-Nevertheless, we aim obtaining bounds between the multi-stage and adaptive two-stage approaches as well, to quantify the impact of the revision decisions in adaptive two-stage setting.
-We note that in Section \ref{IllustrativeExampleSectionNewsvendor}, we illustrate the value of the adaptive two-stage approach in comparison to static and fully dynamic policies over a multi-period newsvendor problem.
-Here, static and fully dynamic policies can be related to two-stage and multi-stage stochastic programming approaches, respectively.
-Our analysis demonstrates that the optimal objective value is significantly affected by the choice of the revision time, making it critical to determine the best time to adapt to the underlying uncertainty.
+To evaluate the performance of the adaptive two-stage approach, we analyze $V^{MS} - V^{ATS}(t^*)$ and $V^{TS} - V^{ATS}(t^*)$ for a given $t^*$ vector.
+We refer $V^{TS} - V^{ATS}(t^*)$ as the \textit{value of adaptive two-stage} (VATS) in the remainder of this paper.
+Although multi-stage approach does not provide a feasible solution for the adaptive two-stage approach, we aim at analyzing $V^{MS} - V^{ATS}(t^*)$ as well, to quantify the impact of the revision decisions in adaptive two-stage setting.

+Due to the complexity of the generic adaptive two-stage stochastic problems as discussed in Theorem \ref{thmNPHard} and Remark \ref{remarkATSModelSize}, in the remainder of this paper, we focus on analyzing the proposed approach over a specific problem structure that requires limited flexibility on a certain set of decisions, where we can obtain bounds on $V^{MS} - V^{ATS}(t^*)$ and $V^{TS} - V^{ATS}(t^*)$ for a given $t^*$ vector to assess the value of the adaptive two-stage approach based on revision decision $t^*$.